flyx/OpenGLAda/README.md

                                of the two API versions.

     - `2`: GLFW 2.x.
 Only one window.
-    - `3`: GLFW 3+.
+    - `3` (default): GLFW 3+.
 Multiple windows, multiple monitor support, etc.

  * `Auto_Exceptions`: Configures exception handling:

     - `enabled` (default): After each call to OpenGL, OpenGLAda checks whether OpenGL has set an error flag and if it had, raises the corresponding exception.
-    - `disabled`: The user has to query the error flag on his own.
+    - `disabled`: The user has to query the error flag on their own.

+ * `GLFW_LIBRARY_NAME`: Sets the name of the GLFW library for linking.
+Default is `glfw` everywhere but on Windows with GLFW 3, in which case it is `glfw3`.

+ * `FREETYPE_LIBRARY_NAME`: Sets the name of the FreeType library for linking.
+   Default is `freetype`.

 ### With other build systems